-Although we conclude that To'Nanees'Dizi Chapter currently has an adequate five management system for financial reporting, safeguarding of assets or compliance with laws and regulations, we must note that any control system can only provide reasonable, not absolute, assurance that the chapter will achieve its management system objectives.
+Although we conclude that San Juan Chapter currently has an adequate five management system for financial reporting, safeguarding of assets or compliance with laws and regulations, we must note that any control system can only provide reasonable, not absolute, assurance that the Chapter will achieve its management system objectives.
 No control system can prevent all problems.
-In addition, the effectiveness of control system changes over time.
+In addition, the effectiveness of a control system changes over time.

-Maintaining an adequate five management system designed to fulfill control objectives is the responsibility of To'Nanees'Dizi Chapter management.
+Maintaining an adequate five management system designed to fulfill control objectives is the responsibility of San Juan Chapter management.
 Because of inherent limitations in internal control, errors or fraud may nevertheless occur and not be detected.
 Also, controls that are effective now may later become deficient because of the performance of those responsible for applying them.
-Finally, future changes in the chapter organization may reduce the effectiveness of the controls established by the chapter's five management system.
-In the event that the chapter fails to maintain an effective five management system, the TCDC enacted resolution TCDC-94-98 to establish procedures to revoke chapter certification.
+Finally, future changes in the Chapter organization may reduce the effectiveness of the controls established by the Chapter's Five Management System.
+In the event that a chapter fails to maintain an effective five management system, TCDC enacted resolution TCDC-94-98 to establish procedures to revoke chapter certification.